Best Places For Muck Diving

 Juvenile Painted Frogfish, Indonesia - Courtesy of Amira liveaboard

-In Lembeh Strait, more than 30 black sand dive sites teem with kaleidoscopic nudibranchs, gorgeous little Mandarinfish, pygmy seahorses, Weedy Scorpionfish, ghost pipefish, and plenty other species, some of which are endemic.
+In Lembeh Strait, more than 30 black sand dive sites teeming with kaleidoscopic nudibranchs, gorgeous little Mandarinfish, pygmy seahorses, Weedy Scorpionfish, ghost pipefish, and plenty other species, some of which are endemic.
 Night diving in Lembeh is a favorite of many divers.
 In Alor, Biangabang beach is critter paradise, with black volcanic sand full of sea moths, mantis shrimp, and frogfish; this area also offers great night diving.

 Ambon, as world-famous for muck diving as Lembeh, hosts rare animals like the Ambon Scorpionfish and the Halimeda Ghost Pipefish, the latter imitating a small, circular algae species.
 A search through bottom-lying detritus yields Orange-Painted Frogfish, all kinds of morays, devilfish, and Mandarinfish (whose swirling mating dance you can view at dusk).